Sex Differences in

 Two.

-Circulating hormones have significant effects on brain activity in stress response circuitry in healthy women across the menstrual cycle.
+Circulating gonadal hormones have significant effects on brain activity in stress response circuitry in healthy women across the menstrual cycle.

 Three.